AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 ### Command Completions

 Each thing you write, separated by a space, is called an *argument*.
-In the following pictures, *qa*, *edit*, and *questname* are the three arguments:
+In the following pictures, *edit*, and *questname* are the two arguments:

 ![Command Completions](/img/getting-started/command-completions.png)